 - For each CPPN

 And there we have it!
 That’s the HyperNEAT algorithm.
-I encourage you to take a look at the paper if you wish to explore more of the details or wish to look at the performance on some of the experiments they did with the algorithm (I particularly enjoy their food gathering robot experiment).
+I encourage you to take a look at the paper if you wish to explore more of the details or wish to look at the performance on some experiments they did with the algorithm (I particularly enjoy their food gathering robot experiment).

 What are the implications for the future?
 That’s something I’ve been thinking about recently as well.
 Is there a tie-in from HyperNEAT to training traditional deep networks today?
 Is this a better way to train deep networks?
 There’s another paper of Evolvable Substrate HyperNEAT where the actual substrates are evolved as well, a paper I wish to explore in the future!
 But is there something hidden in that paper that bridges the gap between HyperNEAT and deep neural networks?
-Only time will tell and only we can answer that question!
+Only time will tell, and only we can answer that question!

 Hopefully, this article was helpful!
 If I missed anything or if you have questions, let me know.
-I’m still learning and exploring a lot of this myself so I’d be more than happy to have a conversation about it on here or on Twitter.